 MC has established various consultation systems, including an internal human rights consultation desk and the whistleblowing system, so that any human rights concerns can be raised.
 These systems ensure that human rights related grievances can be raised any time by mail, telephone or in person.
-These systems can be used anonymously and in confidence, and matters are handled and investigated by the persons who have no conflict of interest in the matter.
+These systems can be used anonymously and in confidence, ensuring the safety of the informant (no subsequent dismissal or other disadvantageous treatment), and that matters are handled and investigated by persons who have no conflict of interest in the matter.
 Solutions are offered with the utmost consideration of the informant's wishes.
 Employees are informed about the systems during human rights awareness training at the start of employment, and information related to the systems is posted at all times on MC internal bulletin boards.
-MC also covers human rights issues in its annual compliance e-learning program to which all executives and employees (including full-time and part-time employees, secondees and temporary staff) are required to take .
-In addition, as a group-wide compliance program, MC provides human rights training to employees who are transferred or seconded to its affiliated companies.
+MC also covers human rights issues in its annual compliance e-learning program to which all executives and employees (including full-time and part-time employees, secondees and temporary staff) are required to take.
+In addition, as part of a group-wide compliance program, MC provides human rights training with information on the existence of the systems to employees who are transferred or seconded to affiliated companies.